 1Note: Web users are not all visual: not everyone experiences or comprehends in the same way that you might.
 Great digital design is about inclusively encouraging curiosity, fostering trust, knowing our users, and enabling our users inclusively to experience learning too.

 This famous movie clip taken from the Universal Pictures 1998 movie, Patch Adams is a source of great inspiration.
 The brilliant Arthur Mendleson character summarises what we need for a great UX:

 You're focusing on the problem.
 If you focus on the problem, you can't see the solution.
 Never focus on the problem!

 ...See what no one else sees.
 See what everyone chooses not to see... out of fear, conformity or laziness.
 See the whole world a new each day!

 100% UX Design: I am a trained user experience, learning, and interaction designer and can communicate with our techies in HTML and CSS and coach them as well as learn from them matters of interaction, usability, and accessibility.
 Although not a trained graphic designer, I can "do" your UI design, too.

-My background is education and clinical excellence leading to eLearning design; and finally digital design including web, app, and platform UX and UI design.
+My background is clinical excellence, training, and education leading to eLearning and digital design including web, app, and platform UX and UI design.